wax-office-of-inspector-general/wax-developer/docs/en/dapp-development/smart-contract-quickstart/dapp_account.md

 In this guide, you'll use **cleos** to create a new WAX Blockchain Account that you can use to deploy your smart contract.

-<strong>Tip</strong> For a complete list of cleos create account subcommands and options, refer to EOSIO's <a href="https://developers.eos.io/manuals/eos/v2.0/cleos/command-reference/create/account" target="_blank">Cleos Reference Guide: create account</a>.
+<strong>Tip</strong> For a complete list of cleos create account subcommands and options, refer to <a href="https://docs.eosnetwork.com/leap/latest/cleos/command-reference/create/account" target="_blank">Cleos Reference Guide: create account</a>.
 {: .label .label-yellow }

 ## Before You Begin